MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-smartcard.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to manage the displayed message when a smart card is blocked.

 If you enable this policy setting, the specified message will be displayed to the user when the smart card is blocked.